Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 - Run and wait
 - Enjoy your images.
 The code outputs both pixel perfect and paperlike images, can handle compressed protocol, custom palettes and the many variations of the Game Boy printing protocol.
 It was tested on more than 80 games without any issue.

-The Game Boy Printer paper emulator is regularly updated to follow it's companion project, the Game Boy Printer emulator, in terms of compatibility.
+This "paper emulator" is regularly updated to follow it's companion project, the Game Boy Printer emulator, in terms of compatibility.

-# The complete list of games compatible with the Game Boy Printer
+# The complete list of games compatible with the Game Boy Printer (and the paper emulator)

-Most of these games are also compatible with https://github.com/mofosyne/arduino-gameboy-printer-emulator.
+Most of these games are compatible with https://github.com/mofosyne/arduino-gameboy-printer-emulator.
 See "Game Boy Printer Emulator - Games Support.xlsx" to check the compatibilty list and various hints to print from most of the games, obscure japanese ones included.
 This list and the hints were never published online before june 2021.

 - *1942 (never released in Japan)*
 - *Alice in Wonderland (never released in Japan)*